basho/basho_docs/source/languages/en/riak/ops/building/planning/cluster.md

 good rule of thumb, however, is that you should have between 10 and 50 data partitions per node.
-So if you're running a 3-node development cluster, a ring size of 64 or 128 should work just fine, while a 10-node cluster should work well with a ring size of 256 (128 is too small while 512 is likely too large).
+So if you're running a 3-node development cluster, a ring size of 64 or 128 should work just fine, while a 10-node cluster should work well with a ring size of 128 or 256 (64 is too small while 512 is likely too large).

 The table below provides some suggested combinations: